 Penketh High Schools Careers policy ensures that all pupils at this school are provided with independent careers guidance from year 7 to year 11.
 The independent careers guidance provided:

 - Is presented in an impartial manner, showing no bias or favouritism towards a particular institution, education or work option.

-- Includes information on the range of education or training options, including apprenticeships.
+- Includes information on the range of education or training options, including apprenticeships, traineeships and T-Levels.

 - Is guidance that the person giving it considers will promote the best interests of the pupils to whom it is given.